- Do you feel time moves fast or slow? Why? (Answers will vary.)

 Play the following video for your students [2:34; if time is an issue, you can play from 0:00-0:27]:

 Growing Plants Time Lapse Compilation – 123 Days Of Growing in 2,5 Minutes

-When do you think Lotte, the girl in the video, changed the most?
+- At what point of growth do you think the plants changed the most?
 (Answers will vary.)

-Why do you think parents like to document their children’s development?
+- Why do you think people like to document the development of plants, pets, or children?
 What does it teach us?
 (Time moves quickly.
 We think we will always be at one stage in life, but in a blink of an eye, a new stage has arrived.)